-At some point in time to want to move your website to a new domain address but don't want people with existing URL links to your old domain to find your content is no longer found, so then you need to set up a redirect link.
+At some point in time, You might want to move your website to a new domain address but don't want people with existing URL links to your old domain to find your content is no longer found, so then you need to set up a redirect link.

 So let's meet forwarddomain.net, a simple redirect service.

-All you need to do to use this service is to add CNAME and some TXT records, like this:
+All you need to do to use this service is to add a CNAME and a TXT record, like this:

 www.old.com IN CNAME r.forwarddomain.net _.www.old.com IN TXT forward-domain=https://old.com/*